-Poor farms in the United States resembled a British model, which placed responsibility on the local community to care for its impoverished citizens.16 Local church parishes often held this responsibility in England.17 In the United States, local government managed the care of those in poverty.
-The purpose of the poor farm was "to be a place, supported by the local community, where the intelligent poor, unable to support themselves, may find comfort in their old age, and for the relief of the intelligent, indigent adults of any age."18 However, the implementation of poor farms often resulted in unsatisfactory and unsanitary conditions.
+Poor farms in the United States resembled a British model, which placed responsibility on the local community to care for its impoverished citizens.
+Local church parishes often held this responsibility in England.
+In the United States, local government managed the care of those in poverty.
+The purpose of the poor farm was "to be a place, supported by the local community, where the intelligent poor, unable to support themselves, may find comfort in their old age, and for the relief of the intelligent, indigent adults of any age."
+However, the implementation of poor farms often resulted in unsatisfactory and unsanitary conditions.
 Residents, generally referred to as "inmates," were commonly mistreated.
-In Olympia, Washington, in 1925, a 76-year-old inmate of the Thurston County Poor Farm set the barn on fire at the claiming that he was "driven to it by alleged mistreatment at the hands of the superintendent."19 Harry C. Evans' 1926 book, The American Poorfarm and its Inmates, provides a diatribe against the existence of poor farms.
-He asserts that "living in this mess of insanity and depravity, this prison place for criminals and the insane, are several thousand children and respectable, intelligent old folk, whose only offense is that they are poor."20 Although physical abuse was not common, Evans implied that inmates unable to work were generally ignored and neglected, and that "little opportunity [was] made to amuse or entertain them.21
+In Olympia, Washington, in 1925, a 76-year-old inmate of the Thurston County Poor Farm set the barn on fire at the claiming that he was "driven to it by alleged mistreatment at the hands of the superintendent."
+Harry C. Evans' 1926 book, The American Poorfarm and its Inmates, provides a diatribe against the existence of poor farms.
+He asserts that "living in this mess of insanity and depravity, this prison place for criminals and the insane, are several thousand children and respectable, intelligent old folk, whose only offense is that they are poor."
+Although physical abuse was not common, Evans implied that inmates unable to work were generally ignored and neglected, and that "little opportunity [was] made to amuse or entertain them.

 Poor farms, developed as a social welfare system, were wrought with politics, financial constraints and social stigmas against elderly and indigent persons.
 Jane Morrison and Julie Koler's NRHP documentation for the Multnomah County Poor Farm in nearby Troutdale, Oregon, describes the intentions and shortcomings of the Poor Farm system.
-"Public health and welfare institutions of the early twentieth century were distinguished by the concept of self-sufficiency through farm operations, a secondary purpose of which was to provide inmates of the county Poor Farm as Case Studies in the Challenge of Preserving Stigmatized Places," (Master's thesis, University of Oregon, 2010), 49.
+"Public health and welfare institutions of the early twentieth century were distinguished by the concept of self-sufficiency through farm operations, a secondary purpose of which was to provide inmates of the

-12 Stuart; SWCA.
+Stuart; SWCA.

-13 United States of America, "William R Anderson and Wife Land Patent," December 22, 1865.
+&lt;sup>13 United States of America, "William R Anderson and Wife Land Patent," December 22, 1865.

-14 "Marilla Anderson Gardner, "Reflections on Pioneer Life in Hazel Dell, WA," 1934-35.
+&lt;sup>14 "Marilla Anderson Gardner, "Reflections on Pioneer Life in Hazel Dell, WA," 1934-35.

-15 Gardner, 1934-35.
+&lt;sup>15 Gardner, 1934-35.